eMetaboHUB/Forum-LiteraturePropagation/README.md

 - SPECIE: contributor identifier
 - TOTAL_PMID_SPECIE: number of annotated articles
 - COOC number of co-mentions with the MeSH
-- weights: weight in the prior distribution
+- PriorWeights: weights in the prior distribution
-- posterioir_weights: weight in the posterior distribution
+- PostWeights: weights in the posterior distribution
 - PriorLogOdds: LogOdds (specific to the contributor) computed only from its literature in the prior distribution.
 - PostLogOdds: LogOdds (specific to the contributor) computed only from its literature in the posterior distribution.
 - PriorLog2FC: Log2FC (specific to the contributor) computed only from its literature in the prior distribution.
 - PostLog2FC: Log2FC (specific to the contributor) computed only from its literature in the posterior distribution.
 - SPECIE_NAME: name of the contributor

 **Warnings**: When a specie has **no** literature, the predictions are only based on the prior distribution and therefore PostLogOdds and PostLog2FC are not returned for the contributors.
-Same for posterioir_weights which is not returned if the specie has no literature.
+Same for PostWeights which is not returned if the specie has no literature.

-  - report_*specie*\_*mesh*\_*alpha*\_*sample_size*.csv: an html report with figure of distributions and contributor profiles
+  - report_*specie*\_*mesh*\_*alpha*\_*sample_size*.csv: an html report with figure of distributions, a table and contributor profiles.

 * * *